‘Green jobs’ training showcased at future White Center development site

 Rainy season alert from the county

-September 30th, 2009 Tracy Posted in King County, White Center news, development No Comments »
+September 30th, 2009 Tracy Posted in Development, King County, White Center news Comments Off on Rainy season alert from the county

 A news release we received from the county this morning – important information regarding keeping construction sites from becoming a problem during the rainy season – if you’re involved with construction, read on: Read the rest of this entry »